kfitz/reading-notebook/en/pages/armstrong1.md

 "In dissolving the boundary between those texts that today are considered literature and those that, like the conduct books, are not, my study shows that the distinction between literary and nonliterary was imposed retrospectively by the modern literary institution upon anomalous works of fiction.
 It shows as well that the domestic novel antedated -- was indeed necessarily antecedent to -- the way of life it represented" (Armstrong 9)

-"Rather than see the rise of the new middle class in terms of the economic changes that solidified its hold over the culture, my reading of materials for and about women shows that the formation of the modern political stgate -- in England at least -- was accomplished largely through cultural hegemony" (Armstrong 9)
+"Rather than see the rise of the new middle class in terms of the economic changes that solidified its hold over the culture, my reading of materials for and about women shows that the formation of the modern political state -- in England at least -- was accomplished largely through cultural hegemony" (Armstrong 9)

 "We are taught to divide the political world in two and to detach the practices that belong to a female domain from those that govern the marketplace.
-In this way, we compulsively replicaate the symbolic behavior that constituted a private domain of the individual outside and apart from social history" (Armstrong 9-10)
+In this way, we compulsively replicate the symbolic behavior that constituted a private domain of the individual outside and apart from social history" (Armstrong 9-10)

 "politics events cannot be understood apart from women's history, from the history of women's literature, or from changing representations of the household.
 Nor can a history of the novel be historical if it fails to take into account the history of sexuality.
 For such a history remains, by definition, locked into categories replicating the semiotic behavior that empowered the middle class in the first place" (Armstrong 10)